-- 403. The two components Cost of Downgrade (CoD) and Probability of Default (PD) are required by Article 77c(2)(a) (Calculation of the matching adjustment) of the Solvency II Directive, supplemented by Article 51 (Risk-corrected spread, for volatility adjustment) and 54(4) (Calculation of the fundamental spread) of the Delegated Regulation.
-Furthermore, recital 31 of the Omnibus II Directive and the recitals 22 and 23 of the Delegated Regulation apply. - 404.
-The Cost of Downgrade (CoD) is defined as the present value of costs resulting from future downgrade, expressed as spreads in base points over the risk-free interest rates.
-According to Article 54(4)(a) the cash flow pattern does not change, according to point (b) the replacing asset belongs to the same asset class as the replaced asset, and according to point (c) the replacing asset has the same credit quality step or a better one as the replaced asset. - 405.
-As described below, the same approach applies to the Probability of Default (PD) with the appropriate modifications.

-The three components of a present value
+- H.2.1 The two components Cost of Downgrade (CoD) and Probability of Default (PD) are required by Article 77c(2)(a) (Calculation of the matching adjustment) of the Solvency II Directive, supplemented by Article 51 (Risk-corrected spread, for volatility adjustment) and 54(4) (Calculation of the fundamental spread) of the Delegated Regulation.
+Furthermore, recital 31 of the Omnibus II Directive and the recitals 22 and 23 of the Delegated Regulation apply. - H.2.2 The Cost of Downgrade (CoD) is defined as the present value of costs resulting from future downgrade, expressed as spreads in base points over the risk-free interest rates.
+According to Article 54(4)(a) the cash flow pattern does not change, according to point (b) the replacing asset belongs to the same asset class as the replaced asset, and according to point (c) the replacing asset has the same credit quality step or a better one as the replaced asset. - H.2.3 As described below, the same approach applies to the Probability of Default (PD) with the appropriate modifications. - H.2.4 The three components of a present value:

-$$PV = \sum{t=1}^{T} \frac{\mathsf{CashFlow}t \cdot \mathsf{Probability}(\mathsf{Cashflow})}{(1 + \mathsf{InterestRate}t)^t}$$
+$$PV = \sum{t=1}^{T} \frac{\text{CashFlow}t \cdot \text{Probability}(\text{Cashflow})}{(1 + \text{InterestRate}t)^t}$$